dougschallmoser/trailblaze/README.md

 ## Acknowledgments

-I would like to acknowledge The Hiking Project for the API.
+I would like to acknowledge The Hiking Project for providing great information via their API.
+And of course, Google.